Parents & Families

 2. Encourage your student to take advantage of all Office of Talent & Career Development services: individual career counseling, workshops, job fairs, resume services, online resources, etc.

 3. Direct your student to family, friends, and colleagues who are in fields in which your student has an interest.
 ‘Informational Interviewing’ can be helpful in career exploration.

 (Q) How many Eastern graduates find jobs or go to graduate school after graduation?

-A: From the survey of the most recent College of Arts and Sciences graduating class (2013), a total of 93% of respondents are working, in post-graduate education, or serving as full time volunteers within six months of graduation.
+A: From the survey of the most recent Post-Graduation Report for the Traditional Undergraduate Baccalaureate Class of 2016, a total of 97% of respondents are working, in post-graduate education, or serving as full time volunteers within 6-9 months of graduation.

 (Q) What do Eastern graduates do?

-From the survey of the most recent College of Arts and Sciences graduating class (2013), after 6 months:
+From the survey of the most recent Post-Graduation Report for the Traditional Undergraduate Baccalaureate Class of 2016, after 6-9 months:

 - A list of employers who have hired recent EU graduates